getoutreach/stencil/README.md

 ### Functions

-All available template functions are able to be found on [pkg.dev](ADD LINK AFTER OSS).
+All available template functions are able to be found on [pkg.go.dev](https://pkg.go.dev/github.com/getoutreach/stencil/pkg/functions).

 # License